benbraide/InlineJS/README.md

 **Structure:** `<div x-data="..." x-component="[identifier]"></div>`

-`x-component` assigns a key to a component.
+`x-component` assigns a name to a component.

 **`evaluate` argument**